UDOOboard/Key-Docs/docs/03_Get_Started/00_Get_started_with_RP2040.md

 Now, once the file is downloaded, put the microcontroller in flash mode: firstly close the jumper **JP1** to allow the computer to interact with RP and connect the board to your PC using an USB Type-C cable.
 Now keep pressed the button **SW2** labeled as `BOOTSEL` and push the reset button **SW1**.
 After these operations, the board is detected as a removable device by your computer.
 Simply copy the just downloaded `.uf2` file and paste it into the removable drive.
 In this way you can program the Raspberry MCU!

-Now that the MicroPython framework is loaded, crete a file called main.py and copy the following code on it.
+Now that the MicroPython framework is loaded, create a file called main.py and copy the following code on it.
 It will make the LED attached on pin 25 blink each 750 milliseconds!

 ```python